pgmoneta/pgmoneta/doc/manual/advanced/06-retention.md

 If you want to restore from the latest backup plus the Write-Ahead Log (WAL) then the default [**pgmoneta**](pgmoneta) policy maybe is enough.

+Note that currently if a backup has an incremental backup child that depends on it, it will be kept even if it doesn't

+fall under retention policy.
+We will support incremental backup deletion in later releases.

 ## Retention check

 The retention check runs every 5 minutes, and will delete one backup per run.